-The task of this breathing retraining has three levels:
+The task of this breathing retraining has four levels:

 1. Strengthen and lengthen the movement of the diaphragm by moving it slowly within the belly.
 This is aided by placing your finger tips just below your belly button, slightly pushing in, and lifting them away from your body by slowly extending and lowering your lower abdominal muscles.
 In the beginning the range of move may only be 2 - 3 seconds and the diaphragm will move too fast.
 With gentle practice this will lengthen to 5 seconds on the in-breath and 5 seconds of movement on the out-breath which is a more comfortable range.
 Even though we train this movement in this way during the meditation, this does not reflect the breathing rate in daily life. your brain will naturally adjust this dependent on what you are doing it just has a greater range of speed and length to work with.

 2. Reverse stress breathing from starting at the top of the chest, moving down towards the base of the ribs to starting from below the belly button and moving up towards the top of the chest.
 This is also necessary because habitual stress breathing lowers the ability of the ribs to expand and contract with breathing.